-- cover/bag food that cannot be washed, e.g. bread; - setting up screens/barriers at checkouts/desks/food counters where possible; - encouraging use of card payment methods including contactless payment; - customers and visitors entering the retail building are recommended to wear face coverings with appropriate signage to communicate this to customers, in accordance with public health advice; - In-store communications via video screens reminding shoppers to adhere to good hygiene practice - staggering the times staff may use the canteen facilities; - cleaning facilities should be provided in staff canteen along with regular waste disposal.
+- 1 trolley per customer; - ceasing all self-service activities; - cover/bag food that cannot be washed, e.g. bread; - setting up screens/barriers at checkouts/desks/food counters where possible; - encouraging use of card payment methods including contactless payment; - customers and visitors entering the retail building are required to wear face coverings with appropriate signage to communicate this to customers, in accordance with public health advice; - introduction of lane monitors to monitor and remind customers to maintain physical distancing; - floor markings to highlight physical distancing requirement i.e. check-out areas, shop floor, butcher counter, deli, etc; - reduce customer numbers instore when shelf restocking is taking place or restrict customer access to aisles/areas when restocking is taking place; - regular public address announcements reminding customers to maintain physical distancing and non-touching of products where it is not required; - In-store communications via video screens reminding shoppers to adhere to physical distancing; - removing tables/chairs from the staff canteen and restricting the number of staff per table; - staggering the times staff may use the canteen facilities; - cleaning facilities should be provided in staff canteen along with regular waste disposal. - closing changing room facilities - limiting customer handling of stock for example, through different display methods, new signage or rotation of high-touch stock - storing items that have been returned or handled extensively in a separate room for 72 hours before displaying them on the shop floor